 Women in Orthopaedics

-Despite the increasing number of women entering medical and graduate school, women constitute only 12% of the academic faculty in orthopaedics and 7% of practicing orthopaedists, according to the American Academy of Orthopaedic Surgeons Only 11% of the faculty at engineering schools are women, with that percentage being lower for mechanical engineering.
+Despite the increasing number of women entering medical and graduate school, women make up only 6.1% of fully accredited practicing orthopaedic surgeons according to 2014 survey by American Academy of Orthopaedic Surgeons.
+Only 12.4% of the faculty at engineering schools are women, with that percentage being lower for mechanical engineering.